My So Called Bollywood Life

 I love watching some Bollywood movies.
-They’re so great and the dancing sequences and everything just makes me happy.
+They’re amazing— the dancing sequences and just everything makes me happy.
 So reading this book was inevitable.
-This book was so cute.
+And this book was so cute.
 Give me all of the soulmates and drama and Bollywood dream sequences.

-Winnie and Raj love was written in the stars and has been that way since freshman year… until Winnie learns that Raj cheated on her On top of that, Winnie also learns that she is not the president of the student film festival, which she needs because without that her application to NYU Film will feel lack luster.
-Then Dev, comes back into her life like wanting to get to know Winnie better.
+Winnie and Raj’s love was written in the stars and has been that way since freshman year… until Winnie learns that Raj cheated on her.
+On top of that, Winnie also learns that she is not the president of the student film festival, which she needs because without that her application to NYU Film will feel lack luster.
+Then Dev, comes back into her life like wanting to get to know Winnie better… Que shenanigans.

 Here’s the thing about me: super dramatic books aren’t my thing.
 I always seem to find a way for the character to avoid all the causes of said drama, but with this one, it was damn near perfect.
 There was no miscommunication, Winnie made her feelings clear for her ex and I understood why she had to keep texting him since they were apart of the same club.
 I mean, it still made me anxious, but I was okay with it.

 The only issue with said drama was the mean girl Jenny.
 She was a bit over the top, but just like a Bollywood movie, I put it to the side… kind of.
-Of course I would have wanted her to be a bit more fleshed out.
+Of course I would have wanted her to be a bit more fleshed out, but it’s fine.